kapouer/matchdom/README.md

 Returns the list of matched wildcards against value, or null if there was no match.

 Empty matches are just an empty string.

+### pad:n:str

+Calls padStart for positive n, padEnd for negative n, or pass through if n is zero.

 ## ArrayPlugin